 And that’s it!
 You are done!
 Easy Peasy!

-And even better, it is much more durable than the go-to shoe box leprechaun trap.
-Which means I can even save this for when Miss Rose is required to take a Leprechaun trap to school!
+One thing I love is that this bug catcher leprechaun trap is much more durable than the go-to shoe box leprechaun trap.
+This means I can even save this for when Miss Rose is required to take a Leprechaun trap to school!

 You now have a leprechaun trap in under 1 hour!
 Total Mom save!